-Recognized nationally for public works and solo shows, Hebru Brantley has exhibited in Chicago, London, Geneva, San Francisco, Atlanta, Miami, Seattle, Los Angeles and New York including Art Basel Switzerland, Art Basel Miami, Scope NYC and Frieze London.
-He has collaborated with Cadillac, Adidas, Nike, Red Bull and Skyy Vodka, among others, and has a roster of clients including George Lucas, Jay-Z, LeBron James, Lupe Fiasco, Tyra Banks and Swizz Beats.
-His work has been featured in national and international magazines and newspapers, including Graffiti Arts Magazine, Ebony, Jet, New York Post, The Seattle Times, Chicago Tribune, and Chicago Sun-Times.
-Brantley earned a B.A. in Film from Clark Atlanta University, and has a background in design and media illustration.
+Recognized nationally for public works and solo shows in Chicago, Hebru Brantley has exhibited in London, San Francisco, Atlanta, Miami, Seattle, Los Angeles and New York including Art Basel Switzerland, Art Basel Miami, Scope NYC and Frieze London.
+Brantley has been recognized in publications including the Chicago Tribune, Complex Magazine and NY Post.
+His work has been collected by Chicago’s Mayor Rahm Emmanuel, The Pritzker Family and power couple Jay-Z and Beyonce.
+Brantley has collaborated with brands like Nike, Hublot and Adidas.
+Brantley earned a B.A. in Film from Clark Atlanta University, and has a background in design and Media Illustration

 June 2015, "Memoirs of the Minimum Wage"